21st Century Fox accepts Disney’s higher bid

 Under the amended and restated Disney Merger Agreement, Disney would acquire those businesses on basically the same terms, except that, among other things, Disney's offer allows 21CF stockholders to elect to receive their consideration, on a value equalized basis, in the form of cash or stock, subject to 50/50 proration.

-21st Century Fox shareholders will receive a number of Disney shares equal to $38 in value if the average Disney stock price at closing is between $93.53 and $114.32.
+21CF shareholders will receive a number of Disney shares equal to $38 in value if the average Disney stock price at closing is between $93.53 and $114.32.

+Disney's new offer is worth $71.3 billion in cash and stock.
+Disney is expected to pay a total of about $35.7 billion in cash and issue about 343 million new shares to 21CF shareholders, according to Reuters.

+21CF’s board came to the conclusion that the unsolicited proposal from Comcast couldn’t reasonably be expected to result in a “Company Superior Proposal” under the Disney merger agreement.

 The new agreement contains no change to the provisions about the company’s directors being able to evaluate a competing proposal.